electricimp/examples/Intro to Squirrel Applications/README.md

 ### [Example 8 - Power Efficient Refrigerator Monitor](Ex8%20-%20Power%20Efficient%20Refrigerator%20Monitor)

 In this example we will create a refirgerator monitoring application.
 The application monitors the temperature and humdity of the refrigerator and sends alerts if the temperature or humidity is higher than a set threshold for too long.
 The application also monitors the refrigerator door using the accelerometer to wake on motion and the internal light sensor to determine the door status.
-The application saves power by sleeping between readings when the door is closed, and only connecting to WiFi periodically to upload readings or when an alert is triggered.
+The application saves power by sleeping between readings when the door is closed, and only connecting to the WiFi or cellular network periodically to upload readings or when an alert is triggered.
 This code can be easily configured for use with an impExplorer Developer Kit (imp001 model only), impAccelerator Battery Powered Sensor Node or impC001 Breakout Board Kit.

 ## Adding Webservices